Home Savings Bank (Boston, MA)

 Newspaper Excerpt

-The Home Savings Bank suspended to day, a temporary injunction having been obtained.
+The Home Savings Bank suspended business to-day, a temporary injunction having been granted by the Supreme Court.

 Source